Easy Potty Learning for Toddlers

 11. Be open if she requests a toilet seat.

 Many toddlers squat to poop and prefer a potty that allows them to assume a similar position.
-They prefer a potty because they are afraid of falling into the big toilet or are afraid of the flush.
+Or they prefer a potty because they are afraid of falling into the big toilet or are afraid of the flush.
 Some kids, however, will want to get a seat that goes right on the big toilet.
 If so, be sure her feet rest securely on a stool.
 Dangling legs tighten rectal muscles and make defecation difficult.

 12. If you're buying a seat to go on the potty, find one they love.